FY2018 Teaching Art Together Grant Guidelines

 Any teacher or group of teachers presently teaching in a public or private school that supports any grades from preschool to 12.

-The Teaching Art Together Grant program enables teachers to implement artist residencies
+The Teaching Art Together Grant Program enables teachers to implement artist residencies

 in their schools.
-The emphasis should always be on involving teachers and students
+The emphasis should always be on involving teachers and students directly

-into a math curriculum, new media integrated into a science curriculum, etc.
+curriculum, new media integrated into a science curriculum, etc.

 This grant program requires a match from the school.